 Richard Nixon once said, ‘Only if you have been in the deepest valley, can you truly appreciate the magnificence of the highest mountain’.
 I often wonder if I’d enjoy the mountains so much if I’d not experienced the ‘deepest valley.'
 Adversity teaches us so much.
 It makes us stronger and shouldn’t be feared.
 For me, my stoma is simply a challenge to overcome – much like a marathon or any other race.
 It’s not a barrier, nor is it a disability.
 I’m not about to let it stop me doing anything.

 Today, I'm a typical working mum.
 I live in the UK with my husband John, our two Labradors, and our teenage sons, Eddie and Charlie.

 Coach and Trainer

 Singer, Songwriter & Speaker

-Stoma surgery takes a big physical toll on your body, and how quickly you get back into the swing of things depends on how you handle your recovery process.
-While your body is important, paying attention to your mind and soul is a big step in your recovery as well.
+Stoma surgery takes a big physical toll on your body, and how quickly you get back into the swing of

 A helpful list to help make packing for your next adventure with an ostomy a little easier.